12 Research Opportunities in Mechanical Engineering for High School Students

 12. MIT's Research Science Institute (RSI)

-Every summer, the prestigious RSI at MIT holds a free six-week science & engineering research program.
-Students go through the entire research cycle, from drafting a detailed research plan to delivering oral and written reports on their findings.
-The first week is spent attending college-level courses, taught by some of the country’s most accomplished professors.
-The next five weeks are when students participate in their research internships, conducting individual projects under the mentorship of experienced professionals.
-You can pick a topic involving mechanical engineering and its applications.
-RSI is incredibly prestigious and most attendees are accepted into colleges like MIT.
+Every summer, the prestigious RSI at MIT holds a free six-week science and engineering research program.
+You will experience the entire research cycle, from drafting a detailed research plan to delivering oral and written reports on your findings.
+The first week is spent attending college-level courses taught by some of the country’s most accomplished professors.
+The next five weeks are devoted to the research internship, where you work on your project under the mentorship of professionals.
+RSI is very prestigious, and most attendees are accepted into colleges like MIT.

 Cost: None